 The centre piece of Windows Server Essentials 2012 is the Integration with cloud services.
 This feature is unique among other Windows servers, providing the opportunity to manage your cloud services directly from the Essentials Dashboard.
 The Dashboard can be integrated with your Office 365 account, provides a central platform to manage your Office 365 accounts and even have your computer password synchronise with your Office 365 account.
 If you use an alternate cloud service, that provider is able to write their own customisations for Windows Server 2012 Essentials, and integrate with the dashboard as well.

-Microsoft also now offers an externally hosted backup service, Windows Azure Backup which can integrate with the Dashboard, providing automated offsite backups of your server.
+Microsoft also now offers an externally hosted backup service, Microsoft Azure Backup which can integrate with the Dashboard, providing automated offsite backups of your server.
 You can back up your entire server or your most critical data, allowing you to fit even the smallest budget with backups being the most critical part of any network this is an area that should not be overlooked.

 With this type of hybrid approach to cloud computing, a small business today can leverage the benefits of cloud computing with the same traditional computer network services they are used to using.